smart-data-models/dataModel.Parking/ParkingAccess/doc/spec_IT.md

       x-ngsi:
         type: Property
     features:
-      description: Those specified by the DATEX II _essEquipmentEnum_ and by _AccessibilityEnum_ or other values meaningful to the application.
+      description: Those specified by the DATEX II _essEquipmentEnum_ and by _AccessibilityEnum_ or other values meaningful to the application
       items:
         type: string
       type: array